cmermingas/gomez_touger/_pages/criminal/overview.md

 # Tampa Criminal Defense Lawyers

 {{ site.data.business.name }}, we represent adults and juveniles who are charged with crimes in Florida.
 Our lawyers have more than 30 years of combined legal experience.
 We provide aggressive, strategic criminal defense against state and federal charges.
-To schedule a free consultation with our Tampa criminal defense attorneys, please call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation with our Tampa criminal defense attorneys, please call {{ site.data.business.locations.tampa.phone }}.

 ## White Collar Crimes